yonghwanjang0/mpeg2repair_puppeteer/README.md

 mpeg2repair automation

-This code automates ts file error checking by mpeg2repair.
+This code automates transport stream file error checking by mpeg2repair.

 This source code makes for windows 10.